JanssenProject/jans/docs/admin/config-guide/config-tools/config-api/config.md

 the application.
 The timer job will detect the change and fetch the latest configuration from the DB.

-### Locating Config API configuration in Persistence Layer
+### Locating Config API configuration in the Persistence Layer

 While it is not recommended that an administrator directly edits a configuration at the persistence layer, it may be useful information for a developer.